 We are easy to reach, easy to talk to, and easy to work with.

-From the time Jon Katz entered public school in 1968, he was captivated by the daily Pledge of Allegiance’s promise of Liberty and Justice for All, and then the Declaration of Independence’s insistence on life, liberty and the pursuit of happiness and ending tyranny.
+From the time Jon entered public school in 1968, he was captivated by the daily Pledge of Allegiance’s promise of Liberty and Justice for All, and then the Declaration of Independence’s insistence on life, liberty and the pursuit of happiness and ending tyranny.
 However, from that time until today, we still have far to go to close the gap between the ideals of the pledge of allegiance and Declaration of Independence on the one hand, and the realities of the criminal justice system in Virginia and beyond and the nation’s civil liberties situation on the other.

 Jon’s main motivating factors for doing the work he does is fully serving clients against the legally-backed might of police and prosecutors, protecting civil liberties, and reveling in the thrill of battling for victory.
-As a result, Jon’s legal practice focuses on criminal defense and DWI defense, where DWI arrests ensnare even those who otherwise support governments’ so-called get-tough-on-crime campaigns.
+As a result, Jon’s legal practice focuses on criminal defense and DUI defense, where DUI arrests ensnare even those who otherwise support governments’ so-called get-tough-on-crime campaigns.
 Because civil liberties are not only protected through criminal defense, on occasion Jon also defends students caught in disciplinary actions, and advocates for First Amendment rights through libel defense, adult entertainment defense, and defense of political activists and demonstrators.

 All of the above is Jon’s call to battle for his clients.
 Backing that up is his over two decades of experience successfully defending clients at trial and in negotiations backed by readiness to go to trial, and by Jon’s close teamwork with his experienced staff.